Monk Leveling and Fresh 70 Guide (Patch 2.7.6 / Season 29)

 - Illusory Boots are an Act II cache legendary item that removes enemy collision — a staple of support builds in Greater Rifts, as their precise positioning for party-wide buffs and enemy disables dictates the course of Greater Rift progress.
 Monks have been staple supports for many patches now, with several party-wide damage buffs and plenty of damage reduction to add to the group, making Illusory Boots reasonably attractive to the class.

 - Reaper's Wraps are meant to assist classes and builds with resource management problems.
-These bracers restore up to 30% of your Spirit reserves when you get healed by a health globe — an easy trigger if you keep an eye on the battlefield.
+These bracers restore up to 30% of your Spirit reserves when you get healed by a health globe, capped at once every 2 seconds.
+This is an easy trigger if you keep an eye on the battlefield.
 Note that these bracers are craftable, and the plan for their creation drops when you kill the Act V boss Malthael on any difficulty.
 Reaper's Wraps are reasonably attractive to Monks, as they frequently suffer from resource issues in the early game, before they acquire Spirit management legendaries like Incense Torch of the Grand Temple or transition into light-spending specs like Raiment set and Uliana set builds.

 - Gloves of Worship are an Act II cache legendary that extends the duration of Shrines to 10 minutes, a very decent farming effect that is usually stored in Kanai's Cube.
 The combined power of Empowered Shrines (doubled resource gain, halved cooldowns), Frenzied Shrines (25% Attack Speed) and Fleeting Shrines (25% increase to Movement Speed and 20-yard pickup radius), often refreshing before their 10-minute duration, is a huge buff during normal rifts.
 Monks are among the classes that can benefit from Gloves of Worship, as the armor Cube slots of their most common farming specs are often flexible enough to fit the item in.